- September 6, 2024

 "Mirage Feathers" is a rail shooter game with an anime theme, where you play as Notari, a cybernetic fighter from the Federation's FEATHER program.
 After losing her best friend Miroita, Notari fights to uncover the truth and reunite with her, with the help of Miroita's AI, Luciolla.
 The game features fast-paced combat as you destroy enemy aircraft in your quest to find Miroita.

-- The game features beautiful pixel art and a catchy soundtrack that enhances the overall experience.
+- Beautiful pixel art and a catchy soundtrack enhance the overall experience.

-- The story mode is quite short, lasting only about an hour, which may leave some players wanting more content.
+- The story mode is quite short, lasting about an hour, which may leave players wanting more.

 “The story mode for this game had much more story to it than I thought it would, with a prologue, epilogue, and dialogue that would pop up between stages.”